Akkadu/github-template-javascript/README.md

 [![styled with prettier][prettier-shield]][prettier-url]
 [![LinkedIn][linkedin-shield]][linkedin-url]

-This is a template repository for Javascript projects
+Get started on Javascript projects at Akkadu much quicker by using this template repository.

 [Explore the docs »](https://github.com/Akkadu/github-template-javascript)